AbbeBlubb/react-ts-husky-eslint-prettier/readme.md

-# (WIP) Configuration for ESLint with Prettier, using git hooks with Husky for formatting, in React project using TypeScript
+# Configuration for ESLint with Prettier, using git hooks with Husky for formatting, in React project using TypeScript